 There are several things to notice.
 The rules may apply in any order (so long as their structural descriptions are met, of course).
 If two or more rules are applicable to a given string, any of the rules may apply, but they must apply one at a time.
 It sometimes may happen that the application of one of the rules may destroy the environment for the other to apply.
-For example, both rules 1 and 3 will apply to MIII, but application of rule 3 will destroy the chance for rule 1 to apply.
+This often happens in the description of natural languages, and linguists call such an order of rules a bleeding order.
+If a rule applies so as to make it possible for another rule to apply, we call it, you guessed it, a feeding order.
+For example, both rules 1 and 3 will apply to MIII, but application of rule 3 will destroy the chance for rule 1 to apply i.e. rule 3 will bleed rule 1 in this case.
 Derivation (20c) is a bit perverse, as it derives MII in seven steps, when it could have been derived in two, as the derivation itself shows.
 Perverse or not, however, it is a perfectly fine derivation.
 It may be stylistically inept, but it is nevertheless a legitimate demonstration that MII is generated by the system.
 This example also shows that there in general is more than one derivation for each string, so there is no such thing as the correct derivation of a string.

 As one gets good at doing derivations, it is tempting to collapse steps.
 For example, for (20b) an experienced MIUer might be inclined to write: